DavinciCodeOS/Cathedra/README.md

 5. run `docker create --name=pebuild pebuild:latest`
 6. start the container `docker start pebuild`
 7. you may follow the build process by executing `docker logs -f pebuild`

+## Legacy tree!
+This branch and the build files were used to build the first releases of DavinciCodeOS based on Android 12.1 and Pixel Experience sources.
+Make sure to update your sources.